colinrozzi/actor-portfolio/README.md

 A comprehensive collection of **WebAssembly actors** built for the Theater system, demonstrating advanced capabilities in distributed computing, AI integration, proxy services, and real-time applications.

+## 🌟 Overview

+This portfolio showcases expertise in building high-performance WebAssembly actors that leverage the Theater system for distributed computing.
+Each actor implements clean message-passing interfaces with robust error handling, security controls, and specialized functionality across diverse domains including AI services, development tooling, and web applications.

 ## 🎭 Featured Actors

 ### [Anthropic Proxy](./anthropic-proxy)